Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Examples: RHELT and RET when both donor and acceptor are chiral and magnetoelectric

-\subsection{1.a.
-Donor is illuminated by an elliptically polarizated wavefield.
-Acceptor has elliptically polarized dipole moments}
+\subsection{Example A: Donor is illuminated by an elliptically polarizated wavefield.
+The electric and magnetic dipole moments of the acceptor are elliptically polarized}

-We use Eqs. (\ref{tohelfret_2})-(\ref{FR_E}) by considering D and A being chiral.
-The electric polarizability dominates in A, while D is magnetoelectric.
-We assume the radius of both particles to be: $a\simeq 15 nm$
+We use Eqs. (\ref{tohelfret_2})-(\ref{FR_E}) on addressing chiral magnetoelectric D and A. Let the magnetic and cross electric-magnetic polarizabilities dominate in A. We assume the radius of both particles to be: $a\simeq 15 nm$

-Eqs. (\ref{f_D}) and (\ref{sigma_A}) with the parameters of Appendix D fit a model of donor emission spectra and acceptor extinction cross sections.
-They are plotted in Fig. 10 (a).
-With these emission spectra, from Eqs.(\ref{sigmasoo}), (\ref{sigOIR}) and (\ref{HT2}) one obtains donor magnetic polarizabilities and cross electric-magnetic ones comparable, or even larger than, the electric one.
-Their variation with wavelength, obtained from Eqs.(\ref{top4}) - (\ref{HT22}), is shown in Fig. 10 (b), while Fig. 10 (c) shows the polarizabilities of A.
+Eqs.
+(A3-1) and (A3-2) of Appendix 3, with the parameters of Appendix 5, fit a model of donor emission spectra and acceptor extinction cross-sections.
+They are plotted in Fig.A5-1 (a) of Appendix 5.
+With these emission spectra, from Eqs.(A2-6)-(A2-13) of Appendix 2 one gets the donor and acceptor polarizabilities, shown in Figs.A5-1 (b) and (c) of Appendix 5.

-We choose an elliptically polarized plane wave propagating along $OZ$, incident on D, with $e_i^+=7$ and $e_i^-=3$ [in arbitrary units (a.u.)] according to Eq. (\ref{bheli1}).
-Fig. 10 (d) shows $p_D^2(\lambda)$, $m_D^2(\lambda)$ and $p_D(\lambda)m_D(\lambda)$, which with reference to Fig. 2 are obtained from Eqs. (\ref{p1}) and (\ref{m1}) for this polarization.
-We see a larger emitting magnetic dipole.
-In addition, we also obtain from these latter equations ${\bf p}_D$ and ${\bf m}_D$ and their respective unit vectors ${\bf s}_D^p$ and ${\bf s}_D^m$.
+We consider an elliptically polarized plane wave, propagating along $OZ$, incident on D, [cf. Fig. 2 and Eqs. (\ref{bheli1})], with $e_i^+=7$ and $e_i^-=3$ [in arbitrary units (a.u.)].
+The surrounding medium has $n(\lambda)=1$.
+Fig. A5-1(d) of Appendix 5 shows $p_D^2(\lambda)$, $m_D^2(\lambda)$ and $p_D(\lambda)m_D(\lambda)$, obtained from Eqs. (\ref{p1}) and (\ref{m1}) for this polarization.
+These latter equations show the transfer of incident angular momentum to the donor dipoles, and yield ${\bf p}_D$ and ${\bf m}_D$, as well as their respective unit vectors ${\bf s}_D^p$ and ${\bf s}_D^m$.